adisorin/Radio-html/README.md

 The *“Online Radio Player”* project is a great example of creative front-end development.
 It merges **modern aesthetics**, **smooth interactivity**, and **audio technology** into a single, enjoyable user experience — all within one HTML file.

+!!!
+Some streaming radio stations may be inaccessible after a period of time due to the authors giving up the station or changing the address/access path. !!!

 Author: Sorinesu Adrian